sergii/scalar_ruby/README.md

 # Scalar API Reference for Ruby

-This gem simplifies the integration of [Scalar](https://scalar.com) into Ruby applications.
+This gem simplifies the integration of [Scalar](https://scalar.com), a modern open-source developer experience platform for your APIs into Ruby applications.

 ## Installation